ruandersMSFT/Compliance/compliance/assurance/assurance-data-destruction.md

 ---
-title: "Microsoft 365 Data Destruction"
+title: "Data destruction in Microsoft 365"
 description: "An overview of Microsoft policies about recycling, disposal, or destruction of Microsoft 365 data center disk drives and servers." ms.author: robmazz
 author: robmazz